 Another important thing to do regarding updates:

-Combine your sharing updates activities with supporting others’ updates.
+Combine your posting activities with supporting others’ updates.

-“Liking” their updates is okay (and better than doing nothing), but “Commenting” and “Sharing” them is much better.
+“Liking” (or otherwise reacting to) their updates is okay (and better than doing nothing), but “Commenting” and “Sharing” them is much better.

 Actually contributing a compelling comment on someone else’s update gives you an opportunity to demonstrate your subject matter expertise and thought leadership.